Wireless AI Evolution: From Statistical Learners to Electromagnetic-Guided Foundation Models: Framework of EIT-SPT Enabled Wireless Foundation Models

 \subsubsection{WFMs for Holographic Communications}

 Holographic MIMO communications, operating in the near-field with continuous or near-continuous apertures, present significant challenges that physics-agnostic AI models struggle with.
-The EIT-SPT enabled WFMs offer targeted solutions by leveraging its intrinsic understanding of EM physics.
-It can perform electromagnetically consistent near-field channel estimation, accurately modeling phenomena like spherical wave effects and spatial non-stationarity.
-Furthermore, it enables the design of physics-aware beamforming and focusing, generating physically realizable and highly directive patterns consistent with near-field wavefronts and array characteristics.
+The EIT-SPT enabled WFMs offer targeted solutions for specific EM physics, which can perform electromagnetically consistent near-field channel estimation, accurately modeling spherical wave effects and spatial non-stationarity phenomena.
+Furthermore, WFMs can achieve the design of physics-aware beamforming and focusing, generating physically realizable and highly directive patterns consistent with array characteristics.